hanmmmmm/Navigation_package_for_DifferentialDrive/README.md

 Each path-finding takes <1~20 ms. The more obstacles between robot and goal, the longer time it takes to find the valid path.

 But this node is set to update the global path about 2~3 Hz even though it could do much faster, since global path doesn't need to be updated too frequently.

+Here I am dragging the robot in Stage simulator by hand.

 <a id="search" href="https://github.com/hanmmmmm/navigation_package_V1/blob/main/gifs/nav_global_path.gif">
     <img src="https://github.com/hanmmmmm/navigation_package_V1/blob/main/gifs/nav_global_path.gif" alt="goal gif" title="set goal" width="750"/>